Maldives and Seychelles

 An ocean destination.
 The surface is almost incidental.

 The Maldives is one of the world's great marine environments, and almost nothing else.
 The islands themselves — flat, low, palm-fringed, barely distinguishable from each other above the waterline — are the platform from which you access what is below it.
 World-class reef diving with extraordinary visibility.
-Whale sharks so reliably present in South Ari Atoll that responsible in-water encounters are a near-certainty rather than a hope.
+Whale sharks so reliably present in South Ari Atoll that responsible in-water encounters are a near-certainty.
 Manta ray feeding aggregations at Baa Atoll's Hanifaru Bay — one of the largest concentrations of manta rays on earth during the right season.
 Hammerhead shark schools.
 Channel drift dives through passes in conditions that rival the Tuamotus.

 The overwater bungalow is the Maldives' signature resort format because the scenery is in the water, not the land.
 The same logic applies to a private charter: the yacht is the platform, and the programme each day is built around what's beneath the hull.
 If you are not a diver or serious snorkeller, the Maldives is still extraordinary — the water colour, the sandbank picnic, the star visibility at anchor far from any shore — but the marine dimension is where it genuinely has no equal.